VirusTotal/yara-x/site/content/docs/intro/yara_vs_yara-x.md

 ### Parser re-usability

 One of the problems with YARA was its monolithic design.
-The parser was so integrated with the rule compilation logic that it was impossible to re-use it for other purposes, like code formatting tools, linters, etc.
+The parser was so integrated with the rule compilation logic that it was impossible to reuse it for other purposes, like code formatting tools, linters, etc.

 Consequently, numerous alternative YARA parsers have emerged over time, such as